barrenechea/rent-scrapper/README.md

 # Rent Scrapper

-Rent Scrapper is a Next.js application that scrapes rental listings from Portal Inmobiliario and sends notifications via Telegram when new listings are found.
+Rent Scrapper is a Express application that scrapes rental listings from Portal Inmobiliario and sends notifications via Telegram when new listings are found.

 ## Features